Infant Eye Issues

 Amblyopia (Lazy Eye)

 Amblyopia is a term used to mean poor vision in an eye that has not developed normal sight (usually during early childhood).
 It occurs when visual acuity is much better in one eye than the other.
-Amblyopia is common and affects two or three of every 100 people in the U.S. Amblyopia can be a result of strabismus (misaligned eyes).
-Again, discuss your observations with your doctor.
+Amblyopia is common and affects two or three of every 100 people in the U.S. Again, discuss your observations with your doctor.
 They may recommend an eye appointment for further evaluation.

 What is Photophobia?